PTSD in Healthcare Workers: How to Heal From PTSD and Manage Everyday Stress?

 “I got frustrated by …”

-Using I statements, gives the other person insight to your true feelings, without making them feel blamed.
+Using I statements, gives the other person insight into your true feelings, without making them feel blamed.

 4. Get Some Exercise